Are you losing subscribers? Find out how the churn rate can improve your business and why it's important to track it from our article.

 Losing subscribers is always painful.
 But not knowing how many of them you lost is even worse.
 To keep abreast of your business cycle, you should track the churn rate.
 Learn what kind of metrics it is and how to calculate it from our article!

 In our previous blog posts, we have already studied how to grow fast in 2022 and calculate ARPU with ARPPU.
 But today we'll focus on the churn rate.
 We'll explain why people unsubscribe and how you should adjust your strategy to keep them on board.
-So, if you're wondering how the churn metric can help you in that, keep reading!
+So, if you're wondering how the churn metric can help you with that, keep reading!

 Churn rate, or, as we call it in Apphud, Subscriptions Churn, is a percentage of people who unsubscribed from your app during a particular period of time.
 For any subscription-based company that wants to succeed, tracking this metric is essential.
 The churn rate helps you to understand whether your business is growing or declining.
 Basically, more people are no longer active on your app, higher the churn rate, and less money for you.
 Easy as that.